 As of December 2018, ICDC has conducted 68 training courses for government officials and NGO workers from 148 countries.
 These courses advocate better infant and young child health through the protection of breastfeeding and using the Code to regulate marketing practices.

 The first step toward laws that stop unethical marketing practices is to educate governments and NGO workers on the risks to infant and young child health from reduced breastfeeding rates.
 It is important that governments and national groups understand the undermining impact of promotion for formula, baby milk and other related products on breastfeeding.

 More than 53% of the countries with government officials who participated in our advocacy and implementation training then go on to develop laws to regulate the marketing of breastmilk substitutes.

 Over the years, we have helped 77 countries implement laws, regulations or policies that restrict promotion of breastmilk substitutes.
 In addition to advocacy and training, ICDC offers legal advice on Code-related matters.
 ICDC often supports a country in legal drafting and review processes.

-Officials from Armenia, Bolivia, Kosovo, Kuwait and Viet Nam which recently passed strong laws over 2014 and 2015, were participants in our Code advocacy and implementation training courses.
-The experience in these countries show that when the foundation is laid for the right people in the right places, Code training bears fruit.
+Officials from Armenia, Bolivia, Kosovo, Kuwait and Viet Nam which passed strong laws over 2014 and 2015, were participants in our Code advocacy and implementation training courses.
+Countries that took action over the 2016-2018 period to implement the Code at national level such as such as Bangladesh, Mongolia, Thailand and Hong Kong also sent officials for training at ICDC courses.
+The actions taken in these countries to give effect to the Code show that when the foundation is laid for the right people in the right places, Code training bears fruit.